SM Spirituality Media

 Definition

 The deliberate practice of bringing into outer circumstance what was first held as an inner state.
-The vocabulary comes from New Thought, where demonstration and manifestation mean roughly the same thing: the visible appearance of what was claimed inwardly.
-The practice in its serious form is closer to disciplined attention than to magical thinking — what changes, when it works, is the practitioner's available actions, not the laws of physics.
+The vocabulary comes from New Thought§, where demonstration and manifestation mean roughly the same thing: the visible appearance of what was claimed inwardly.
+In its serious form, the practice is closer to disciplined attention than magical thinking.
+What changes, when it works, is the practitioner's available actions, not the laws of physics.

 written by editorial · revised continuously